localstack/localstack-extensions/aws-replicator/README.md

 * Docker
 * Python

-## Overview

-This extension currently offers two modes of operation: (1) the AWS connection proxy, and (2) the resource replicator CLI.

-## AWS Connection Proxy
+## AWS Cloud Proxy

-The AWS connection proxy can be used to forward certain API calls in LocalStack to real AWS, in order to enable seamless transition between local and remote resources.
+The AWS Cloud Proxy can be used to forward certain API calls in LocalStack to real AWS, in order to enable seamless transition between local and remote resources.

 **Warning:** Be careful when using the proxy - make sure to _never_ give access to production accounts or any critical/sensitive data!

-**Note:** The replicator CLI currently works only when installing the `localstack` CLI via `pip`.
+**Note:** The Cloud Proxy CLI currently works only when installing the `localstack` CLI via `pip`.
 If you're downloading the `localstack` CLI as a [binary release](https://docs.localstack.cloud/getting-started/installation/#localstack-cli), then please use the proxy configuration UI described below.

 ### Usage